 In the DHTTP case, the fraction of responses sent over UDP was over 58% for the 4K threshold and over 40% for the 1460 bytes threshold.
 Since TCP is used only for large responses, DHTTP exhibits better utilization of TCP connections.
-As shown in Figure 5, the average number of bytes sent over one connection can be over two times higher in DHTTP than in HTTP, for 4K size threshold and short timeout values.
+As shown in Figure 7, the average number of bytes sent over one connection can be over two times higher in DHTTP than in HTTP, for 4K size threshold and short timeout values.

-Figures 6 and 7 depict the results for the case where all clients only use one connection.
-Figure 6a shows that while the maximum number of simultaneous connections decreased for both HTTP and DHTTP, the relative difference between the two can still be significant, reaching almost the factor of two for 5 second timeout and 4K size threshold.
-Further, Figure 6b shows that the total number of connections opened by HTTP drops only for high timeout values, where it was already low.
-Thus, DHTTP retains a significant overall performance advantage over the entire range even under an unrealistically conservative assumption that all clients open only one connection at a time to any server 7.
-Figure 7 shows that DHTTP's advantage in connection uti-
+Figures 8 and 9 depict the results for the case where all clients only use one connection.
+Figure 8a shows that while the maximum number of simultaneous connections decreased for both HTTP and DHTTP, the relative difference between the two can still be significant, reaching almost the factor of two for 5 second timeout and 4K size threshold.
+Further, Figure 8b shows that the total number of connections opened by HTTP drops only for high timeout values, where it was already low.
+Thus, DHTTP retains a significant overall performance advantage over the entire range even under an unrealistically conservative assumption that all clients open only one connection at a time to any server 8.
+Figure 9 shows that DHTTP's advantage in connection utilization, while still noticeable, is much smaller than in the case of three connections per client, except for short timeouts where DHTTP's advantage remains practically the same.